maldoinc/wireup/docs/pages/getting_started.md

 ### Configuration

-!!! quote ""
+!!! tip "Use Wireup the way you prefer"
     The container can be configured through annotations or programmatically.
+    It was designed with annotations in mind but all features are available with either approach.

     Sections below show how to achieve the same result using each method.
+[Learn more](configuration.md).

 The first step is to set up the container by exposing configuration on startup.
 In this example, we will store the Redis URL and an API key for the weather service.